NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 #### Solution

 As in ssl_key_handler encryption/decryption of the private key is implemented analogously using the OpenSSL `PEM_write/read_PrivateKey` with AES-256-CBC cipher and LSP password-based encryption in `phosphor-certificate-manager`.
+Firmware update case will also be facilitated in the same way - by checking whether the existing key is unencrypted and replacing it with encrypted version if this is the case.

 ## Licensing